 Step 14.
 Look for straight stitch lines

 The stitch line on a Louis Vuitton should be nearly perfect.
-It should always remain equal distance from the edge of the handbag at every point, and for the entire length of the stitch.
+It should always remain an equal distance from the edge of the handbag at every point, and for the entire length of the stitch.
 There should be no irregular stitch lengths.

 Whether you are purchasing from a luxury consignment store or online, following this checklist as closely as possible is the very best way to ensure that a pre-owned Neverfull, or any Louis Vuitton is authentic.
 Keep in mind this is such a great and versatile bag I rarely see people who own it willing to part with it.
-So unless you are purchasing from a creditable online premium luxury handbag retailer be very wary of replicas especially the Japanese Super Fake!
+So unless you are purchasing from a credible online premium luxury handbag retailer be very wary of replicas especially the Japanese Super Fake!